FP Insects

 Threshold and Control

-Traditionally, the economic threshold has been 2-3 aphids/plant tip or 90-120 aphids/10 sweeps (or 9-12 aphids per single sweep).
-However, it should be noted that this threshold is based on $5.71/bu peas.
-At a higher price of $8/bu, the same economic threshold is reached at 1-2 aphids/plant tip (7-10 per single sweep).
+The economic threshold for control is 2-3 aphids/plant tip or 90-120 aphids/10 sweeps (or 9-12 aphids per single sweep).
 If the threshold is reached, apply a registered foliar insecticide at early pod (when 50% of plants have produced young pods).
-It should also be noted that this economic threshold was developed in Manitoba using Century peas, an older pea variety.

 Natural enemies including lady beetles and larvae, hoverfly larvae, minute pirate bugs, damsel bugs, parasitic wasps and fungal diseases will also keep pea aphids populations in check.
 Look for these natural enemies while scouting for pea aphids and consider them in your management decisions.